bcgov/platform-developer-docs/prepare-to-load-test-application-on-openshift.md

 - Whether application relies on anything off cluster (for example, a backend database in ZoneB or an external API that is called out to)
 - Include any other relevant information you feel the Platform Services Team should have

-Submitting a comprehensive test plan that includes this information as part of your request to run a lost test increases your chances that your request will be approved quickly.
+Submitting a comprehensive test plan that includes this information as part of your request to run a load test increases your chance that your request is approved quickly.

 ### Schedule the load test
-The Platform Services Team will review your test to ensure it meets the requirements outlined above and will also confirm that no other product team has a load test scheduled at the same time.
+The Platform Services team reviews your test to ensure it meets the requirements and also confirms that no other product team has a load test scheduled at the same time.

 Contact [Platform Services Team](mailto:PlatformServicesTeam@gov.bc.ca) to submit your request to schedule your load test on the Private Cloud Openshift Platform.
 ---